pivpn/pivpn/README.md

 Contributions
 -------------

-I'm also interested in improving this script, and will be adding features to it over time to make it easier, more intuitive, and more versatile.
+I'm also interested in improving this script, please check the current issues to see where you can help.
 If you have any feature ideas or requests, or are interested in adding your ideas to it, testing it on other platforms, please comment or leave a pull request.
 If you contribute often I can add you as a member of the PiVPN project.